 Lilou Vidal (7-10)

-Independent curator based in Brussels and Turin and founder and director of the Non Profit organization Bureau des Réalités established in Brussels since May 2015.
+Independent curator based in Brussels and Turin and founder and director of the non-profit organization Bureau des Réalités (Brussels)

 As an independent curator she was recently invited to curate the monographic exhibitions of Guy Mees at Kunsthalle Wien in Austria and Mu.ZEE, Ostend (2019-2018) and edit the publications Guy Mees, The Weather is Quiet Cool and Soft, (Sternberg Press) and The Lost Space (Paraguay – Mu.ZEE); as well the upcoming solo exhibition of the italian artist and publisher Ezio Gribaudo at Etablissement d’en face, Brussels and series of group exhibitions as the nomadic ongoing project “Displacement” at Independent in Brussels, Franco Noero in Residence Space in Turin or the group exhibition “Pélamide” at Gladstone Gallery New York – Brussels from 2017 to 2018.

 She collaborates regularly with non-profit institutions and has curated series of shows, lectures, screenings, and the edition of publications.